CENTRAL AMERICAN FOOD TRIP – WHAT TO TRY WHEN YOU VISIT

-The difference between Honduran and Salvadorean version is that the Honduras version is boiled, while the Salvadorean version is fried/mashed ( based on what I tasted).
+Both Honduras and El Salvador consume yuca as their staple food but prepared distinctly.
+Hondureños boil it, while Salvadoreños eat it fried or mashed.
 The Honduran version came with chicharron and an onion-tomato based salad.
 It was cheap and filling and kept me alive when everything else was closed in Tegucigalpa during my stay.

-It is a typical Costa Rican plate comprising of a meat dish, salad, rice and beans, and plantain.
-This is a complete meal that can be found in almost every canteen in the country.
+It is a typical Costa Rican plate comprising a meat dish, salad, rice and beans, and plantain.
+It is a complete meal found in almost every canteen in the country.

-Chifrijo named after the following ingredients: CHICHARRON, CHIMICHURRI, and FRIJOLES.
-It comes with nacho chips and rice, so it is really heavy on the stomach.
+Chifrijo consists of CHICHARRON, CHIMICHURRI, and FRIJOLES.
+It comes with nacho chips and rice, so it is cumbersome on the stomach.
 The version I ordered was so flavorful that I ate everything on the plate.

 Rice and beans

-This is a Costa Rican dessert similar to a snow cone served in a cup.
-It is then flavored with flavored syrup, condensed milk, milk powder, and marshmallow.
-I ordered crema while my friend ordered Chiclet flavor (which I find extremely disgusting).
+Chumi is a Costa Rican dessert similar to a snow cone served in a cup.
+They then add flavored syrup, condensed milk, milk powder, and marshmallow.
+I ordered crema while my friend ordered Chiclet flavor (which I find absolutely disgusting).
 This dessert is too sweet for me, and I constantly added water to tone down the sweetness.

-It is another version of Rice and Beans and usually comes in a variety of meat, vegetable, and tajada.
-I always ate this meal in Nicaragua – almost everyone sold it cheaply and it can really fill you up fast.
+It is another version of Rice and Beans and usually comes in various meat, vegetables, and tajada.
+I always ate this meal in Nicaragua – almost everyone sold it cheaply, and it can fill you up fast.

-This dish is made of white corn masa tortilla filled with white cheese and/or meat, then grilled in a banana leaf, finally slathered with a creamy, cheesy sauce.
-I ordered the meat version and I liked it.
-What made it different from other similar dishes like pupusa and arepa is that the sauce of Guirila is creamier and sweeter, while pupusa is more acidic, and arepa more mealy.
+This dish is made of white corn masa tortilla filled with white cheese and meat, then grilled in a banana leaf, finally slathered with a creamy, cheesy sauce.
+I ordered the meat version, and I liked it.
+What made it different from other similar dishes like pupusa and arepa is that the dressing of Guirila is creamier and sweeter.
+In contrast, a pupusa is more acidic and arepa more mealy.

 Lechona guisado, Tamales Panameño, y Platano de Tentación

 It was hard to find a restaurant in Panama City that serves authentic Panamanian food, so when a friend invited me to one, I immediately said yes.
-Lechona is a pork dish cooked for hours in a special sauce, while Tamales Panameño is almost has a pureed potato consistency, not like the tamales of other countries.
+Lechona is a pork dish cooked for hours in a special sauce, while Tamales Panameño is distinct from other tamales.
+This version has an almost pureed potato consistency.
 Lastly, Platano en Tentacion is a plantain dish cooked with brown sugar and cinnamon.
-These 3 combines really well and the contrasting flavors make it a good dish.
+These three combine well, and the contrasting flavors make it a good dish.

 Pescado frito a lo macho, arroz de guandu, y patacones

-This was a dish I tasted after touring Panama with my friends.
-It is a Corvina topped with a mixture of seafood sauce and served with arroz de guandu and patacones (fried plantain).
-It was memorable for me because I have not eaten seafood for the longest time prior to eating that meal, so it reminded me a bit of home after tasting it.
+I tasted it after touring Panama with my friends.
+It is a Corvina fish topped with a mixture of seafood sauce and served with Arroz de guandu and patacones (fried plantain).
+It was memorable for me because I have not eaten seafood for the longest time before eating that meal, which reminded me a bit of home.